HeardLibrary/digital-scholarship/script/r/structures.md

 ## The role of data structures in R

 Like most programming languages, R defines a number of different kinds of structures for storing data.
-These structures can hold multiple data items in a manner similar to structures that might be called arrays or lists in other languages.
+These structures can hold multiple data items in a manner similar to structures that might be called arrays or lists in other languages, and could represent a column in a spreadsheet, or data tables.

 Data structures are particularly important in R because generally functions in R operate on entire data structures rather than on individual items within the structure.
 In other words, if we want a function to act on every item in a data structure, we don't loop through the items in the structure - rather, we simply pass an appropriate data structure into the function and R automatically performs the functions action on all of the items in the structure.
 For that reason, looping isn't as big a thing in R as it is in other programming languages such as Python.